Rule Number 1: Procedures

 (2) No more than two such Designated Ethics Advisers may be from each legislative body and their designation and assignment should be within the sole discretion of the Chief Clerk of the House and the Secretary of the Senate, respectively.

-(5) The advisers, in coordination and consultation with Board staff, may develop and assist Board staff to implement a program of ethics training and education for legislators and legislative staff.
+(5) The advisers, in coordination and consultation with the staff, may develop and assist the staff to implement a program of ethics training and education for legislators and legislative staff.

 (6) The advisers should, to the extent reasonably possible, attend Board meetings and be available and prepared to comment on matters before the Board with the exception of formal complaints.
 The designated advisers will not participate in the Board’s review and decision making on formal complaints before the Board.